 Professional and Career Advancement Sessions

-Professional Advancement Series of sessions at the 2020 Annual Meeting
+Professional Advancement Series sessions at the 2021 Virtual Annual Meeting

 Advancing Your Career in Cancer Research

 Wednesday, May 19, 11:45 am-1:45 pm ET

 This Professional Advancement session will be a highly interactive round-table session in which experienced AACR members will share their views on different career opportunities in cancer research with interested early-career scientists.
 Participants will have the opportunity to meet with AACR members who have extensive experience and insight into the various career opportunities available to the next generation of researchers.
 The ability to have personal discussions with experts will enhance the knowledge base of young scientists and will provide them with potential opportunities for the next steps in their careers.
 Learn more.

 The Critical Role of Physician-Scientists in Advancing Cancer Science – Recommendations for Continued Success

 This interactive panel discussion will explore the critical role of physician-scientists and strategies for their continued success in the face of increasing competitiveness in all domains of their professional service—scientific, clinical, educational, and administrative.
 The session will offer key insights and pointers from a diverse group of successful physician-scientists on career development and funding mechanisms as well as perspectives from a cancer center director.
 Learn more.